Friends of agricultural outreach and safety initiatives dedicated to keeping farmers healthy, happy and safe.

 NFMC Community Impact

-Since its inception in 1982, Auction of Champions has raised nearly $4.6 million for the National Farm Medicine Center (NFMC), an invaluable resource for the agricultural industry in Wisconsin for 40 years.
-Over the past year, the NFMC has addressed and met challenges of agricultural health and safety by:
+Since its inception in 1982, Auction of Champions has raised more than $5 million for NFMC, an invaluable resource for the agricultural industry, especially in Wisconsin, for more than four decades.
+Over the past year, with philanthropic support from the Auction, NFMC has addressed and met challenges of agricultural health and safety by:

 Offering rebate incentives for farmers to retrofit old tractors with life-saving roll bars through the Wisconsin Rollover Protection Structure (ROPS) Rebate Program.

-Editing and assembling a special issue of the Journal of Agromedicine, the world’s leading source of peer-reviewed translational research related to agricultural health, safety and medicine.
-NFMC has edited the journal since 2004.
+Editing the Journal of Agromedicine, the world’s leading source of peer-reviewed translational research related to agricultural health, safety and medicine.